waqashussain117/PyMeshit/README.md

 6. Refine intersection lines and generate conforming meshes (Refine & Mesh tab).
 7. Select conforming surfaces and validate for TetGen (Pre‑Tetramesh tab).
 8. Generate and visualize tetrahedral mesh (Tetra Mesh tab) and export.

-## CLI / Scripting usage

-The MeshIt core functions are exposed in the python package (see meshit.*).
-The GUI is a convenient workflow wrapper but core utilities (triangulation, intersection utilities, tetra mesh helpers) can be used programmatically for automated pipelines.

-## Export & Interchange

-- Surface triangulations can be exported to OBJ / PLY / STL / CSV.
-- Conforming meshes produced in the refiner are stored in-memory and may be exported for TetGen input.
-- VTU boundary segments are parsed and may be re-built if triangulation is re-run.

-## Troubleshooting

-- If 3D view buttons are disabled, install PyVista and pyvistaqt: pip install pyvista pyvistaqt
-- For native speedups (triangle / tetgen wrappers), ensure a working C++ toolchain and build the wrappers using CMake and pybind11.
-- Long batch operations use a background thread; cancel via the progress dialog if necessary.

 ## Contributing